tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 let b:ale_fixers=['remark-lint']
 ```

-Note I also explicitly limit ALE to using `remark-lint` since I don't want other
+Note that I also explicitly limit [ALE][] to using `remark-lint` since I don't
-linters confusing my set up.
+want other "linters" confusing my set up.

+### Local overrides

 If you are working on a project that uses `remark` as part of its testing/CI
-chain, ALE will usually detect this and use the corresponding configuration.
+chain, [ALE][] will usually detect this and use the corresponding configuration.
 This may not work well if the linting process takes too long, so you may want to
 tweak the "live" linting to omit some plugins.

 If you use [localvimrc][] files, you could override a plugin with: